Neill3d/MoPlugs/PythonScripts/ReadMe.md

 ### Others ###

-* AssignUISet.py
+* AssignUISet.py - by default, in a texture UVSet name is locked in motionbuilder UI, but you can assign a value by using the script
-* ComputeAcceleration.py
+* ComputeAcceleration.py - compute translation acceleration, helps to see issues on the motion
-* CopyBlendShapeAnimation.py
+* CopyBlendShapeAnimation.py - select source model, then destination model, execute the script and it will copy animation FCurves for the same named shapes.
-* DuplicateUnderTheRoot.py
+* DuplicateUnderTheRoot.py -
 * ExtractTrajectoryPath.py
 * FromLayeredToSingleTexture.py
 * GroupedUnderNull.py